DrJohnWagner/crewai-poetry-crew/research/Section-4.md

 #### `task_write` — first expansion

-The Poet receives three emotional briefs from the Summariser and must:
+The Poet receives three emotional briefs from the Gardener and must:

 - choose **exactly one** and justify that choice,
 - treat the brief’s content as **pressure**, not material,